- CAPA Analysis

 - International Airlines serving this country (excluding codeshares)

-Estonia's national carrier is AS Estonian Air which is owned by SAS Group, AS Cresco and the Estonian government.
+Estonia's incumbent national carrier is Nordic Aviation Group (d/b/a Nordica), following the suspension of AS Estonian Air in Nov-2015.
 Lennart Meri Tallinn Airport or Ülemiste Airport is the largest airport in Estonia located in Tallinn.
-Airest, Avies, Enimex and FlyLaL Charters Estonia operate scheduled and chartered services in Estonia.
+Airest, Enimex and FlyLaL Charters Estonia operate scheduled and chartered services in Estonia.

 Airports in Estonia